DashaKam/PDYF/README.md

 # Local Finance Tracker

 ## Overview
 Local Finance Tracker is a simple application designed for managing personal finances.
-Developed as part of the course "Object-Oriented Programming" in my third year at the Faculty of Information Technology (FIT) at Novosibirsk State University, this is my first Android application.
+Developed as part of the course "ОАИД" in my third year at the Faculty of Information Technology (FIT) at Novosibirsk State University, this is my first Android application.

 ## Features
 - **Add Expenses**: Easily record your daily expenses with a user-friendly interface.